oniani/oniani.github.io/content/projects/index.md

 - A project that seeks to provide students a way to share their experiences abroad.
-- A machine learning library using a reverse mode automatic differentiation.
+- A tiny machine learning library using a reverse mode automatic differentiation.
 - A build system (cross-platform rewrite of [b][b], with better parsing and more options).
 - A tiny interpreted language written in Haskell (a significant portion of it